Aymrc/AIA25_Studio/README.md

 # Rhino Copilot // AIA25_Studio

-A local AI assistant for Rhino 3D — powered by CLIP.
+A local AI assistant for Rhino 3D.
-Copilot classifies design outputs like *towers*, *lines*, and *components* based on a visual dataset.
+Copilot predicts design's sustainable KPI including GWP.

 This is the repo for AIA 25 Studio at IAAC for MaCAD.